-The series was created as our unconventionally-formatted conference, and will bring in speakers that one could expect to find at a one of the major 3-day DS conferences across the nation.
+The series was created as our unconventionally-formatted conference, and will bring in speakers that one could expect to find at one of the major 3-day DS conferences across the nation.
 The first month of the quarter will feature a keynote speaker on the 2nd Tuesday of the month.
 This session will set the general tone for the quarter.
 Breakout sessions will be held on the 3rd Tuesday of that month and the following 2 months.

 Sessions will be held at 6:30 PM at the University of Nebraska Omaha Barbara Weitz Community Engagement Center unless otherwise noted on the DSA calendar.
 The evening presentation is for DSA members only.
-Sessions are free but reservations are requested.
-It is only appropriate to bring infants in arms.
-Childcare is not provided.

 When the topic is appropriate and the speaker is available, an afternoon session will be offered to educators or health care professionals.
 Parents shall not attend these sessions.